Dinatarek10/Building-a-Scalable-Data-Pipeline-for-Reddit-Data-using-PySpark-and-Databricks/README.md

         - Removal of null values
         - Formatting of text fields

 **4- Databricks pipeline**

-   The pipeline follows a Bronze–Silver–Gold architecture:
+Upload the cleaned data into a Databricks Volume (DBFS) to make it accessible for the pipeline.
+From the volume, the data is ingested into the Bronze–Silver–Gold architecture:
    - Bronze Layer (Bronze.ipynb):
       - Reads the cleaned CSV files (cleaned_posts.csv and cleaned_comments.csv) into Databricks as raw tables.
    - Silver Layer (Silver.ipynb):